-Our discharge planners can provide you with information about home health care, medical equipment, skilled nursing facilities, transportation, and Meals-on-Wheels and other community resources.
+Our discharge planners can provide you with information about home health care, medical equipment, skilled nursing facilities, transportation, Meals-on-Wheels, and other community resources.
 Assistance with questions regarding Medicare, Medicaid, Social Security, State Disability and Worker's Compensation can also be provided.

 The Case Management Department has information on many community resources, which are available to assist you following discharge from the hospital.
-Please call the Case Management Department at (317) 346-2874 or (317) 346-2800 after hours, if you woulde like information about any community resourcees that you may find helpful.
-Please notify the Case Management department if you would like aq discharge planning evaluation.
+Please call the Case Management Department at 317.346.2874 or 317.346.2800 after hours, for information about any community resourcees.
+Please notify the Case Management department if you would like a discharge planning evaluation.